-As an example, say we provision a server with 7.5GB of total system memory.
-Of these 7.5GB, some small portion will be used by the Operating System kernel, some smaller part of it will be used for other programs, including Postgres.
-The rest, measured to be between 80% and 95% of that, is caching of data by the operating system.
+As an example, say we provision a server with 7.5 GB of total system memory.
+Of these 7.5 GB, some small portion is used by the Operating System kernel, some smaller part of it’s used for other programs, including Postgres.
+The rest, measured to be between 80% and 95% of that system memory, is caching of data by the operating system.

-We have observed that the memory footprint of a Heroku Postgres instance’s operating system and other running programs is 500MB on average, and costs are mostly fixed regardless of plan size.
+We’ve observed that the memory footprint of a Heroku Postgres instance’s operating system and other running programs is 500 MB on average, and costs are mostly fixed regardless of plan size.

 There are a few distinct ways in which Postgres allocates this bulk of memory, and the majority of it is typically left for the operating system to manage.
 Postgres manages a “Shared Buffer Cache”, which it allocates and uses internally to keep data and indexes in memory.
-This is usually configured to be about 25% of total system memory for a server running a dedicated Postgres instance, such as all Heroku Postgres instances.
+This allocation is configured to be about 25% of total system memory for a server running a dedicated Postgres instance, such as all Heroku Postgres instances.
 The rest of available memory is used by Postgres for two purposes: to cache your data and indexes on disk via the operating system page cache, and for internal operations or data structures.

 Data that has been recently written to or read from disk passes through the operating system page cache and is therefore cached in memory.
-In doing so, reads are served from cache, leading to significantly reduced block device I/O operations and consequently higher throughput.
+In doing so, reads are served from cache, leading to reduced block device I/O operations and consequently higher throughput.
 However, there are a few Postgres operations that also use this memory, thus invalidating the cache.

 work_mem.
 Each of these operations has the potential to use memory that would otherwise be used for data and index caching.
 However, this is also a form of caching in the sense that it avoids having to read the same information from disk to do their work.

 Beyond this, there are other operations that require memory, such as running VACUUM by the autovacuum daemon (or yourself) as well as all DDL operations.
-In the DDL category, it’s worth mentioning the creation of indexes, which tend to consume large amounts of memory, thus also using up memory available for data and index caches, albeit temporarily.
+In the DDL category, it’s worth mentioning the creation of indexes, which tend to consume large amounts of memory.
+Thus also using up memory available for data and index caches, albeit temporarily.

 Heroku Postgres plans vary primarily by the amount of System RAM available.
 The best way to understand what plan is best for your workload is to try them.
 More information can be found on this article.